A Deer Hunting Birthday Party… But Make It Girly

 Balloons are always your friend when it comes to kids’ parties, so we did a big setup over the back doors with a pink deer moment that anchored everything.

 The kitchen island got cleared off and covered in butcher paper.
 From there I layered in faux greenery, wildflowers, and anything that felt a little rustic.
-A copper tray, a deer antler cake stand, and one of Broc’s big moose sheds to anchor the whole thing.
+A copper tray, a deer antler cake stand (we surprisingly already had), and one of Broc’s big moose sheds to anchor the whole thing.
 And of course fresh flowers for the center.

 The dining table leaned more into the wildflower side of things.
-Faux florals, a few of Tinsley’s plastic deer, and that was enough.
-Nothing overly styled, just enough to make it feel cohesive.
+Faux florals, a few of Tinsley’s toy deer, and that was enough.

 The Goodie Bags (Non-Negotiable)